WADA Management Team

 A sprinter in his youth, Kazuhiro is now dedicated to ensuring doping-free sport is achieved throughout the Asia/Oceania Region.

-Effective August 2021, Kevin Haynes assumed the role of Associate Director, Compliance, Rules and Standards.
+Effective January 2023, Kevin Haynes assumed the role of Director, Compliance, Rules and Standards.

 Prior to joining WADA, Kevin worked with the UK National Anti-Doping Organization from where he held a number of roles before becoming the Head of Testing.
 In 2010, Kevin joined the London Organizing Committee of the 2012 Olympic and Paralympic Games (LOCOG) as Deputy Manager of the Anti-Doping team; and, delivered the then largest anti-doping program for the 2012 Games.
 He also worked as Anti-Doping Manager for the English Football Association; and, was a member of WADA’s Outreach team for the 2006 Paralympic Games in Turin and the Agency’s Independent Observer team for the 2016 Olympic Games in Rio.